Robert Doisneau

 Robert Doisneau (/fr/; 14 April 1912 – 1 April 1994) was a French photographer.
 From the 1930s, he photographed the streets of Paris.
 He was a champion of humanist photography and, with Henri Cartier-Bresson, a pioneer of photojournalism.

 Doisneau is known for his 1950 image Le baiser de l'hôtel de ville (The Kiss by the City Hall), a photograph of a couple kissing on a busy Parisian street.

 He was appointed a Chevalier (Knight) of the Legion of Honour in 1984 by then French president, François Mitterrand.

 Photographic career

-Doisneau is remembered for his modest, playful, and ironic images of amusing juxtapositions, mingling social classes, and eccentrics in contemporary Paris streets and cafes.
-Influenced by the work of André Kertész, Eugène Atget, and Henri Cartier-Bresson, in more than twenty books of photography, he presented a charming vision of human frailty and life as a series of quiet, incongruous moments.
+Doisneau used irony in images of juxtapositions, mingling social classes, and eccentrics in contemporary Paris streets and cafes.
+He was influenced by the work of André Kertész, Eugène Atget, and Henri Cartier-Bresson.

-The marvels of daily life are so exciting; no movie director can arrange the unexpected that you find in the street.